-Gokshura (Tribulus terristus): Gokshura (An important mechanism of anti-arthritic activity is the membrane stability modulating effect.
+Gokshura (Tribulus terrestris): Gokshura (An important mechanism of anti-arthritic activity is the membrane stability modulating effect.
 The activity is probable due to the presence of flavonoids.
 These flavonoids are having the surface charge neutralizing effect.
-It was found that the administration of Tribulus terristris (200 and 300 mg/kg bodyweight) leads to inhibition of leukocyte migration which may have beneficial effects for joint preservation.
+It was found that the administration of Tribulus terrestris can lead to inhibition of leukocyte migration which may have beneficial effects for joint preservation.
 The activity may be due to the presence of steroidal glycoside.

 Mulethi (Licorice): Licorice has anti-inflammatory agents like Glycyrrhizic acid, liquiritin, and liquiritigenin, as these three compounds inhibit the elevation of pro-inflammatory markers such as nitric oxide, interleukin, etc. It significantly helps to reduce inflammation due to suppression of these inflammatory mediators.
 It has an excellent effect in arthritis and other joint inflammation conditions.

 Taking care of yourself is a big part of arthritis treatment.
-It includes activity and excercise, proper diet and weight management, and stress reduction.
-Contact expert doctors at Life Line Ayurvedic Herbal Clinic to find best possible plan for all your arthritis problems.
+It includes activity and exercise, proper diet and weight management, and stress reduction.
+Contact expert doctors at Life Line Ayurvedic Herbal Clinic to find the best possible Herbal plan and Detox Panchakarma Therapies for all your arthritis related problems.
+CONTACT

 Disclaimer : Sandeep Kumar and Anupam Vasudeva are not GP, they have Ayurveda medical degree from India where it is considered equal to any other medical degree.
 This qualification is recognized in Australia by vetassess governing body as Complementary Health Therapists.
 Life Line Ayurvedic Herbal Clinic does not claim to cure a disease or terminal illness and does not create any unreasonable expectation of beneficial treatment.
 Ayurvedic medicines and treatments are generally considered to be safe but rarely may be associated with possible adverse reactions in individual cases.
 We recommend seeking urgent medical attention in the case of an adverse reaction.
 This website provides you with information.
 You must contact your Ayurvedic or another health professional before you apply them.
 Read More